imroc/req/README.md

 ## <a name="API">API Reference</a>

-Checkout [Req API Reference](docs/api.md) for a brief and categorized list of the core API, for a more detailed and complete list of APIs, please refer to [GoDoc](https://pkg.go.dev/github.com/imroc/req/v3).
+Checkout [Req API Reference](docs/api.md) for a brief and categorized list of the core APIs, for a more detailed and complete list of APIs, please refer to [GoDoc](https://pkg.go.dev/github.com/imroc/req/v3).

 ## <a name="Debugging">Debugging - Dump/Log/Trace</a>